What are the key features of an AI intranet for enterprise organizations in 2026?

 • Unowned content isn't answer-ready: If information is outdated, under discussion, or lacks ownership, AI should not summarize it.

-• Speed ≠ certainty: When clarity isn’t established, slowing down protects trust.
+• Speed does not equal certainty: When clarity isn't established, slowing down protects trust.

 Turn your intranet into a trust anchor with Staffbase

-By 2026, the intranet isn’t just a publishing channel — it’s where employees go for clarity they can act on.
+In 2026, the intranet has become where employees go for clarity they can act on.
 That requires more than AI layered onto legacy systems.
-It requires an intranet designed with governance, ownership, and reach built in.
+It requires an intranet designed with governance, ownership, and reach built in from the start.

-If you’re evaluating the key features of an AI intranet for enterprise organizations, the real question isn’t what AI can generate — it’s whether your intranet provides the context those answers depend on.
+If you're evaluating AI intranet features, the real question isn't what AI can generate.
+It's whether your intranet provides the context those answers depend on.
 That distinction is what separates AI pilots from platforms that scale.

 See how Staffbase supports AI-powered communication built on trust.